-Eligibility

-Your financial aid eligibility is determined by federal and state regulations and university policy.
-The amount of your financial aid is determined by subtracting the family contribution from the estimated cost of attendance at AMU.
-You may qualify for both Pell Grant and Federal Direct Loans.
-Students must complete the Free Application for Federal Student Aid (FAFSA) in order to determine their eligibility for Federal financial aid.
-For more information on applying for Federal student aid, go to http://studentaid.gov/.
+Eligibility | Your financial aid eligibility is determined by federal and state regulations and university policy.
+Students must complete the Free Application for Federal Student Aid (FAFSA) in order to determine their eligibility for Federal Student Aid.

-To apply a Federal Financial Aid, student required to meet the following:
+To apply for the Federal Student Aid, students are required to meet the basic eligibility criteria: